Rati1324/file-sharing/README.md

 # File Sharing Platform in FastAPI + React

-This repository contains a full-stack project for a file-sharing platform that can be easily set up and run using Docker Compose.
+This repository contains a full-stack project for a file sharing platform that can be easily set up and run using Docker Compose.

+Main functionalities with files: Upload, Share, Download, Delete, Search

 Technologies used: FastAPI, React, ChakraUI, PostrgreSQL, Docker